*Post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Do Weighted Blankets Work For Everyone?

-We’re all individuals, with our own unique needs and biological systems, after all.
-Whilst many children with autism, for example, have reported benefiting hugely from a weighted blanket, others simply find the extra weight and stimulation too much.
+Whilst many children have reported benefiting hugely from a weighted blanket, others find the extra weight and stimulation too much.
 I know an autistic child who didn’t get on with a weighted blanket at all, but I also know of many more who did.
 At the end of the day it comes down the individual.

 Weighted Blankets For Kids – A Final Word